Insurgency in the Preševo Valley: Battle of Oraovica

 The Battle of Oraovica was a conflict between Army and Police of FR Yugoslavia and Albanian militant group before Serbs entered last sector of Ground Security Zone.
 Since the village was outside GSZ, Yugoslav forces were allowed to use heavier weapons, such as M-84 tank.
 On 14 May Yugoslav forces launched an attack on UÇPMB stronghold in this Albanian-populated place near the border with Kosovo.

-Fighting began on 14 May at 06.10 AM by an attack on Yugoslav forces.
-At 07.00 AM guerrillas attacked Serbian police and army again and fired three rocket towards the village.
-More incidents happened during the day until 08.00 PM.
-On 15 May Serbian forces captured Oraovica although UÇPMB attacked them at 02.15 PM.
+Fighting began on 14 May at 06:10 by an attack on Yugoslav forces.
+At 07:00 guerrillas attacked Serbian police and army again and fired three rocket towards the village.
+More incidents happened during the day until 20:00.
+On 15 May Serbian forces captured Oraovica although UÇPMB attacked them at 14:15.

-Deabtes were high on how many casualties there were.
+Debates were high on how many casualties there were.
 Yugoslav troops sustained no casualties.
-While the UCPMB had 2 casualties.
+While the UÇPMB had 2 casualties.
 Yugoslavia claims that 14-20 were killed, 8 wounded and that 80 were captured.

 Končulj Agreement

-The Demilitarization Statement, or the Končulj Agreement, was a ceasefire signed between the FR Yugoslavia and the UÇPMB on May 20, 2001.
+The Demilitarization Statement, or the Končulj Agreement, was a ceasefire signed between the FR Yugoslavia and the UÇPMB on 20 May 2001.
 The Končulj Agreement was the first agreement related to this part of Serbia (Preševo, Medveđa, and Bujanovac).
 The agreement ended the conflicts that spilled over from Kosovo, with political representatives from the local Albanians, Serbia and Kosovo committing to demilitarization.

-It sought for the full demilitarization, demobilization and disarmament of the Liberation Army of Preševo, Medveđa and Bujanovac (UCPMB).
-It also calls for integration of ethnic Albanians into governmental, civic, economic and police structures, and support from the international community to implement the so-called Covic Plan.
+It sought for the full demilitarization, demobilization and disarmament of the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB).
+It also calls for integration of ethnic Albanians into governmental, civic, economic and police structures, and support from the international community to implement the so-called Čović Plan.
 The agreement was signed by Serbian president Vojislav Koštunica and Shefket Musliu, the highest UÇPMB commander who surrendered.

 According to the agreement, Yugoslav troops were allowed safe access to Sector B of Preševo.
-NATO representative Sean Sullivan witnessed the agreement as a broker of the talks in absence of direct communication between the UCPMB and the FRY government.
-"It's time to use other means than weapons," says Shefket Musliu, the highest commander of one of fractions of the PMBLA (UÇPMB), as he signed the Končulj agreement to lay down his arms.
+NATO representative Sean Sullivan witnessed the agreement as a broker of the talks in absence of direct communication between the UÇPMB and the FRY government.
+"It's time to use other means than weapons," says Shefket Musliu, the highest commander of one of fractions of the UÇPMB, as he signed the Končulj agreement to lay down his arms.
+At the same time, the Serbian side agreed to sign the Statement on conditional amnesty for members of the UÇPMB, which promised amnesty to UÇPMB members from 23 May 2001.